jasonmw324/Energy-Sales-Forecast/README.md

 ## Executive Summary

 Energy sales remained relatively stable from 2010-2019, fluctuating around a modest upward trend.
 However, starting in early 2020, sales began increasing significantly, creating uncertainty about whether this represents a permanent shift or temporary spike.

-[**Visual placeholder**: Line chart showing historical energy sales 2010-2024, with annotation highlighting the 2020 inflection point]

 To address this uncertainty, two forecasting scenarios were developed:

 - **Growth Model**: Assumes the recent upward trend continues, helping plan for higher demand scenarios (95.4% accuracy)
 - **Conservative Model**: Assumes reversion to the historical stable pattern, supporting cautious resource planning (97.2% accuracy)

 Both models capture seasonal patterns effectively, with residual analysis confirming well-fitted forecasts.
 This dual-scenario approach enables decision-makers to evaluate risk and plan for multiple possible futures.

-*Accuracy calculated as 100 - MAPE, meaning forecasts are within 2.5% of actual values on average.
+*Accuracy calculated as 100 - MAPE, meaning forecasts of the growth and conservative models are within 4.6% and 2.8% of actual values on average respectively.

 > 📊 **View the full analysis:** [Python notebook](Energy_Sales_Forecast.ipynb)